 If it helps, make a list of all the points you’d want to hear as a customer.
 You can then use this list when crafting your apology letter to make sure you don’t leave anything out.

-3. Share what went wrong—but don’t make excuses.
+3. Share what went wrong—but don’t make excuses

 There can be a fine line between explaining what went wrong and making an excuse.
-While your customers probably want to know the series of events that led to the mistake, they don’t need to hear who is really to blame and why it’s not really your fault.
+While your customers probably want to know the series of events that led to the mistake, they don’t need to hear who is really to blame and why it’s not actually your fault.

 You might not like sharing the real explanation of what happened with your customers, but they’ll appreciate it if you do.

-4. Offer a solution.
+4. Offer a solution

 Your customers want to know you’ve heard their complaints, you understand where they’re coming from, and you’re working to resolve the issue.